PufFiK007/SelFtime/README.md

-# SelFtime is an app where you can take photos and share them with your friends!
+# SelfTime is an app where you can take photos and share them with your friends!